rallred84/LSUMerchBackend/README.md

 **Body:**
 **(object, required) contains the following key/value pairs:**
-·orderId (number, required): ID of order the product is associated with
 ·productId (number, required): ID of product whose quantity is being changed
 ·quantity (number, required): New quantity of the product included in the order